AUDIO PRODUCTION A.A.S.

 Graduates may work in the music recording industry, for radio stations, and in television, motion picture, and video production as recording engineers, audio engineers, audio operators, board operators, sound technicians, or mixers.

 Cayuga has articulation agreements for related programs offered by Roy H. Park School of Communications at Ithaca College and by SUNY College at Fredonia.
-For these and other transfer institutions, students should contact their advisors and/or a transfer counselor in the Centers for Student Engagement and Academic Advisement for more information.
+For these and other transfer institutions, students should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement for more information.
 Early consultation to plan the most appropriate course sequence will optimize transferability.

 |ENGL 101||Freshman English I||3|